awestover/coronacoding/README.md

 # coronacoding
 Coronavacation Coding Club.
 This is a resource to help people learn to code, specifically over coronavacation.
+Hi alek, ziyong wsd here